-R6RS Crash Course
+RRS Crash Course

-The major difference between R5RS and R6RS is the way in which programs are loaded and evaluated.
+The major difference between RRS and RRS is the way in which programs are loaded and evaluated.

-In R5RS, Scheme implementations typically start as an interactive session (often referred to as the REPL, or read-eval-print-loop).
+In RRS, Scheme implementations typically start as an interactive session (often referred to as the REPL, or read-eval-print-loop).
 Inside the interactive session, the user enters definitions and expressions one at a time using the keyboard.
 Files, which also contain definitions and expressions, can be loaded and reloaded by calling the load procedure.
-The environment in which the interactive session starts often contains implementation-specific bindings that are not found R5RS and users may redefine any of the initial bindings.
-The semantics of loading a file depends on the state of the environment at the time the file contents are evaluated.
+The environment in which the interactive session starts often contains implementation-specific bindings that are not found RRS and users may redefine any of the initial bindings.
+The semantics of a loading a file depends on the state of the environment at the time the file contents are evaluated.

-R6RS differs from R5RS in that it specifies how whole programs, or scripts, are compiled and evaluated.
-An R6RS script is closed in the sense that all the identifiers found in the body of the script must either be defined in the script or imported from a library.
-R6RS also specifies how libraries can be defined and used.
-While files in R5RS are typically loaded imperatively into the top-level environments, R6RS libraries are imported declaratively in scripts and in other R6RS libraries.
+RRS differs from RRS in that it specifies how whole programs, or scripts, are compiled and evaluated.
+An RRS script is closed in the sense that all the identifiers found in the body of the script must either be defined in the script or imported from a library.
+RRS also specifies how libraries can be defined and used.
+While files in RRS are typically loaded imperatively into the top-level environments, RRS libraries are imported declaratively in scripts and in other RRS libraries.